ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 SYS_TBS_MEM_DIC TO ‘/backup_dir’;
 ```

-Because log anchor files include information about the tablespaces in a database, they must be backed up along with the dictionary tablespace whenever the structure of a tablespace is changed.
+Because log anchor files include information about the tablespaces in the database, they must be backed up along with the dictionary tablespace whenever the structure of a tablespace is changed.

 ```
 iSQL(sysdba)> ALTER DATABASE BACKUP LOGANCHOR TO 'anchor_path';